Soldner: Secret Wars

 What hurts most about Soldner is that it’s doing things that other first-person shooters should be doing.
 Remember when Red Faction promised destructible terrain in a first-person shooter?
 It’s a sad joke that a game like Soldner finally delivers on this promise.
 Buildings can be knocked over and destroyed.
 You can blow a hole in a wall if you don’t feel like using the door.
 Trees fall over and serve as cover.
 Explosions even dig shallow craters in the ground.
 In multiplayer games, a captured base is reduced to a smoking ruin by the time the round is over.
 It makes you appreciate just how silly it is in Battlefield Vietnam and Joint Operations that all those thatch huts are still standing.

 Soldner’s dynamic campaign is also a wonderful feature that should be in more games.
 It lets you build up a team and a cache of equipment over time, much like you did in X-COM.
 You can equip your soldners however you want for each mission, making use of all sorts of vehicles to get you where you need to go.
 Imagine loading up in a helicopter, flying to your objective, doing the dynamically generated deed, and then flying home.
 It would have a great “all in a day’s work” vibe, but in Soldner, it’s just pointless.
 Since no one’s going to put up a fight, you can destroy your target from a kilometer away in a tank.

 It’s too bad that such potentially great features are wasted on a game as bad as Soldner.
-It’s a sad state of affairs when a patched up game is worse than blander and less ambitious fare like Breed, Chrome, or Conflict: Desert Storm II.
+It’s a sad state of affairs when a patched up game is worse and less ambitious than Breed, Chrome, or Conflict: Desert Storm II.